-Benefits: Loosens the hip joints, strengthens vertebral column, lower abdomen and supporting leg.
-It eliminates constipation and destroys defects of the male organ of generation.
+Benefits: Improves balance.
+Loosens the hip joints, strengthens vertebral column, lower abdomen and supporting leg.

 This pose also stimulates the knots or blocks at the base of the Sushmna Nadi (inside the tiny bones of the coccyx) allowing prana to move upward.
 (The Sushmna Nadi is the spine.)